ait-aecid/AlertBERT/aitads_augmented/README.md

 A flexible and easily configured augmentation method for the [AIT Alert Dataset](https://zenodo.org/records/8263181).

 So far AIT-ADS-A does not contain the raw alert data of AIT-ADS because there we would have to make sure to adapt all timestamps correctly and this is not yet implemented.
+Also the handling of IP addresses in the case of mixing alerts of differetn originas is an open problem.

 ## Method